-The Work Plan shown in Table 19 contains information to support City staff and the community in their implementation of the CAP strategies to effectively integrate them into budgets, the Capital Improvement Program, and other programs and projects.
-Table 19 includes implementation details for the CAP, which include specifics for how the strategy could be put into effect.
-These implementation details include the party responsible for implementing the strategy, the estimated time frame until completion, and potential community partners and sources of funding.
-The City can use these implementation details to identify and prioritize strategies.
+The Work Plan shown in Table 13 contains information to support City staff in integrating CAP strategies into budgets, the Capital Improvement Program, and other programs and projects.
+Table 13 includes implementation details for the CAP, including the party responsible for implementing the strategy, the estimated time frame until completion, and potential community partners and sources of funding.
+The City can use this information to identify and prioritize strategies.